Frankincense Essential Oil: Benefits, Uses, and Blends

 Frankincense essential oil is a base note fragrance, which means it provides a foundation to soaps.
 While aromatic on its own, it will even out the other scents you wish to add and help them to last longer.

 If you want to make natural soap at home, but don’t know where to start, liquid soap is your easiest option.
 Essential oils can react negatively to added chemicals, so it is important to use a natural base.
 Look for pure products that contain no added fragrance.
-Once you have your base soap, simply add 1g of frankincense essential oil for every 100g of liquid soap.
+Once you have your base soap, simply add 1g of the oil for every 100g of liquid soap.
 Add in more after if you wish for a stronger scent, but it is better to start with less.
 You can always add more, but you can’t take it back out

 Candles & Incense